repub/DLC_statistical_guides/docs/data_cleaning.md

   - Formatting consistent variable schemes, removing unwanted variables, and generating new variables

+Here, we will go over some methods to identify and handle these issues in addition to some basics on:

+  - Loops and apply functions
+  - Pipes
+  - Pattern recognition and substitution

 Before we attempt to clean our data we should first summarize and explore our dataset to get familiar with it and spot any possible errors or inconsistencies.